exposebox/node-thrift2-hbase/README.md

-**This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.
+**This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.**

-The library runs in production on time critical servers (such as real-time-bidders) with very good performance.
-Please open issues!
-PRs welcome!**
+A performant, simple, pooled, cached and promisified HBase client library for NodeJS.

 # Working HBase-Thrift compiler combinations
 The code supplied here used Thrift 0.9.3 to generate code for HBase 0.98.4.